lopes-leonor/lopes-leonor.github.io/index.md

 ## Research & Projects

-#### AI for Disease Progression in Parkinsonian Disorders
+#### AI for Disease Progression in Parkinson's Disease
 - Developed and validated AI and statistical models to predict disease progression using PET and SPECT neuroimaging.
-- Built longitudinal prediction models for REM Sleep Behavior Disorder (RBD) conversion to Parkinson’s Disease using regression, linear mixed-effects models, and deep learning architectures (ResNet, Autoencoders, Vision Transformers).
+- Built longitudinal prediction models for REM Sleep Behavior Disorder conversion to Parkinson’s Disease using regression, linear mixed-effects models, and **deep learning architectures (ResNet, Autoencoders, Vision Transformers)**.
 - Conducted survival analysis combining clinical and imaging data.
 - Participated in spatiotemporal progression modelling in atypical parkinsonism and ALS.
+- Created **SSM-PCA**, an open-source Python toolkit for multivariate analysis of FDG PET scans, advancing feature extraction techniques in neuroimaging.

 #### Medical Imaging Harmonization with Generative Models
-- Applied domain adaptation and generative models (CycleGAN, diffusion models) to harmonize imaging data across sites and modalities, collaborating with Siemens Healthineers to implement AI-driven solutions in clinical settings.
+- Applied domain adaptation and **generative models (CycleGAN, diffusion models) to harmonize imaging data** across sites and modalities, collaborating with **Siemens Healthineers** to implement AI-driven solutions in clinical settings.

 #### AI for Wearable Sensor Data
 - Analyzed actigraphy (wearable) time-series data to support early diagnosis and prognosis in neurodegeneration.
-- Applied machine learning and deep learning methods (Random Forest, CNNs, Transformers, foundation models) for disease classification and progression tracking.
+- Applied machine learning and deep learning methods **(Random Forest, XGBoost, CNNs, Transformers)** for disease classification and progression tracking.
-- Evaluated the utility of foundation models trained on actigraphy for detecting RBD and PD.
+- Evaluated the utility of **foundation models** trained on actigraphy for detecting RBD and PD.

-#### Neuroimaging Tool Development
-- Created **SSM-PCA**, an open-source Python toolkit for multivariate analysis of FDG PET scans, advancing feature extraction techniques in neuroimaging.

 #### Data Integration & Analysis
 - Extracted, curated, and processed longitudinal datasets comprising over 1,000 PET/SPECT scans, wearable time-series records, and structured clinical data from Parkinsonian cohorts.